Train Derailment Lawyers

 How Our Train Derailment Lawyers Can Help

-Here at the Law Offices of Louis Grandelli, P.C., we understand the importance of obtaining these reports and how to obtain them through the proper channels.
+Here at the The Grandelli Firm, we understand the importance of obtaining these reports and how to obtain them through the proper channels.
 For example, we regularly seek disclosure of investigative reports conducted by local police departments and other governmental agencies.
 Our train derailment lawyers and staff use tools such as the Freedom of Information Law to promote the free flow of information and gather essential facts needed to help our clients win many different types of cases.
 However, our investigations do not end there.
 Our office works with the top experts in their field to build our clients’ cases on a strong evidentiary foundation.

 Our office is experienced as train derailment lawyers in handling any type of mass transit accident claims, including accidents caused by the Long Island Railroad, the New York City subway, PATH, and Metro-North transportation systems.